ARMENIAN THEMES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 Gorbachev wanted to show the President something pleasant: some of the letters and cables sent to him at the Kremlin.
 There was one from Yerevan, the writer said he had seen Reagan give his 1986 greetings to the Soviet people, and when his son was born, he had named him Ronald after the President.
 In accordance with convention, he asked Reagan to become godfather to his son.
 May, 1988

-Face to face conversations of superpower leaders at the end of the Cold War on a thousand pages.
+Face to face conversations of superpower leaders at the end of the Cold War on a thousand pages, also on paperback.

 Bush wanted the General Secretary to know that his son and grandson had been deeply moved by their visit to Armenia.
 This had not been a political trip but rather a way to express how Americans felt about the enormous tragedy in Armenia.
 January, 1989